technobyte-nitkkr/GIT_workshop/CONTRIBUTINIG.md

 # Contribution and Add Review - Guidelines

-0. Create a issue with your 'Roll no.' as title and your 'name' in the description.
 1. `FORK the repo`
 2. `Clone your forked repo`
 3. Create new Branch